roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

 and

-[Hell&#8217;s Thunder][10]
+[Hell&'s Thunder][10]

 .

 Overall, a pretty good day for me&#8230;I think the last time I ever went undefeated in Swiss was somewhere around Time Spiral block constructed.
-If I had managed to win the trial and get the 3 byes I would have seriously considered splurging the cash to go Taipei, but after reading in the forums that the visa requirements are a bit of a hassle (and I wouldn&#8217;t be able to get a promo price for the ticket anymore), I&#8217;m not so sure anymore.
-Let&#8217;s see how I do in succeeding trials&#8230;
+If I had managed to win the trial and get the 3 byes I would have seriously considered splurging the cash to go Taipei, but after reading in the forums that the visa requirements are a bit of a hassle (and I wouldn&'t be able to get a promo price for the ticket anymore), I&'m not so sure anymore.
+Let&'s see how I do in succeeding trials&#8230;

  [1]: http://magiccards.info/autocard.php?card=Realm Razer
  [2]: http://magiccards.info/autocard.php?card=Rhox War Monk